FACTSlab/factslab.github.io/research.md

 The [MegaAttitude Project](http://megaattitude.io) aims to collect large-scale annotation sets of the selectional behavior of clause-embedding verbs, adjectives, and nouns, based on human acceptability, veridicality, and similarity judgments.
 It is supported by a National Science Foundation collaborative grant ([BCS-1748969](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1748969&HistoricalAwards=false)/[BCS-1749025](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1749025&HistoricalAwards=false)).

 ## Papers

+White, A. S., R. Rudinger, K. Rawlins, & B. Van Durme.
+(2018).
+[Lexicosyntactic Inference in Neural Models](http://aaronstevenwhite.io/papers/white_lexicosyntactic_2018.pdf).
+To appear in _Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing_, Brussels, Belgium, October 31-November 4, 2018.

 White, A. S. & K. Rawlins.
 (2018).
 [The role of veridicality and factivity in clause selection](http://aaronstevenwhite.io/papers/white_role_2018.pdf).
 To appear in the _Proceedings of the 48th Meeting of the North East Linguistic Society_.